 The Label-switched paths (LSPs) paths then help service providers to make decisions ahead of time.
 It does such in the best possible way for each type of traffic.
 This helps to flow within the public and private networks.

-Now let’s take a look at how MPLS works.
+Let’s take a look at how MPLS works

 Let’s check the whole process in short.
 After that, we will go through all of the steps in details.